-A perfect snapshot of adolescence: Why ‘Freaks and Geeks’ shouldn’t be rebooted
+A snapshot of adolescence: ‘Freaks and Geeks’ shouldn’t be rebooted

 The show arrived at the tailend of an era that delivered outrageously glamorous, unrealistic, and grown-up depictions of what adolescence looked like.

-In shows like Beverly Hills 90210, Dawson’s Creek, and even goddamn Sweet Valley High, teenagers were portrayed by ludicrously beautiful actors in their twenties.
-Some of whom, you suspected from their peppy performances, had never even seen the inside of a real life high school.
+In shows like Beverly Hills 90210, Dawson’s Creek, and even freakin’ Sweet Valley High, teenagers were portrayed by ludicrously beautiful actors in their twenties.
+Some of whom, you suspected from their peppy performances, had never even seen the inside of a real-life high school.

 They featured characters who drove shiny, new cars or who rocked outlandishly expensive outfits it would take the average teenager one year of paltry Saturday job wages and three years of allowance to afford.